tomasmuller/neoquotes/README.md

 How does it work?
 -----------------

-Heroku detects the pom.xml file and selects Java as the application's langauge.
+Heroku detects the pom.xml file and selects Java as the application's language.
 A `mvn install` is run as part of the Heroku slug compliation.
 Two tasks in `pom.xml` (install-bundler and bundle-install) handle setting up the Ruby side of the application.

-The `Procfile` uses script/jruby to setup the jruby environment and start Jetty up.
+The `Procfile` uses target/bin/jruby to setup the jruby environment and start Jetty up.

 Local development
 -----------------
 Basically use `script/bundle` in place of the normal `bundle` command.

 So to add Ruby dependencies, edit your `Jemfile`, then run